jinghuazhao/SomaLogic/doc/box.md

 ## ftp/lftp

-plain FTP is not allowed at the clusters, so we turned to lftp.
+A plain FTP is not allowed at the clusters, so we turned to lftp.
 This script downloads from remote directory at the FTP site to local direcory,
 ```bash
 #!/bin/bash